phil-huynh/mvp/README.md

 #### When a chord card is selected, the notes of the chord will be highlighted on the neck and in the scale display.
 Click the currently selected chord card to clear selection.
 ####
 #### If a chord has been selected, a "Chord Degrees" button will appear in the dash.
 When this feature is toggled on, the notes that are contained in the chord will display as chord degrees on the neck.
-If there are two chords selected, the chord degrees will not appear on the neck until a chord is "Focused"(see section on Focus) .
+If there are two chords selected, the chord degrees will not appear on the neck until a chord is "Focused". (see section on Focus)
 ####
 #### The scale visibity can be toggled as needed.
 The scale can be set to Visible(fully visible), Unfocused(partially transparent), or hidden.
 If a chord is selected, it will not be affected by this toggle.
 This allows users see chords more clearly and choose what they need to see.
 <img src="https://media.giphy.com/media/9bV454prI06Tdf7RfA/giphy.gif" width=900/>